 For full information of admissions procedures, further details of the required classes and general information about the IU Music School, please contact the IU School of Music Office of Admissions:

 To apply to the Jacobs School of Music, undergraduate applicants must complete the online application process (please note November 1 priority deadline for online application).
 Select 'Recording Arts' as the intended major; it is not necessary to indicate a teacher preference or repertoire list, and a musical audition is not required.
 Recording Arts applicants must also submit a portfolio of creative work by December 1, 2016.
 The portfolio must be submitted via the online portal.
 Complete portfolio details are available here.

 Applicants for the Recording Arts program will be accepted for Fall admission only.
 It is not possible to begin the Recording Arts program at any other time.
 Following review of applications, students will be invited for an on-campus interview.
 Interviews are scheduled during audition weekends through the Office of Music Admissions and Financial Aid.

 If you have questions, contact the Recording Arts Office at (812)855-1087 or e-mail audio [at] indiana [dot] edu.

 All interviews are held on campus in Bloomington, Indiana.
 The Indiana University School of Music Department of Recording Arts does not offer regional interviews.
 Interviews will be scheduled as soon as possible after the application deadline.
 A confirmation letter will be mailed soon after your interview has been scheduled.

 On your audition weekend you will be scheduled for an interview between 9 a.m.
-Friday and 7 p.m.
+Friday to 5 p.m.
 Saturday.
 Please make your travel plans after your receive an official confirmation of your interview date and time.
 Because of faculty availability and the number of applicants, it may not be possible to honor special requests for particular days or times within the weekend.

 Audition and Interview Schedule